Prosecutor says Rittenhouse instigated Kenosha bloodshed - NewsBreak

 Prosecutor says Rittenhouse instigated Kenosha bloodshed

-KENOSHA, Wis. — (AP) — Kyle Rittenhouse instigated the confrontation that led him to shoot three men on the streets of Kenosha during a turbulent protest against racial injustice, and he killed one of the victims with a bullet to the back, a prosecutor said in opening statements Tuesday at Rittenhouse's murder trial.
+KENOSHA, Wis. — (AP) — Kyle Rittenhouse instigated the confrontation that led him to shoot three people on the streets of Kenosha during a turbulent protest against racial injustice, and he killed one of the victims with a shot to the back, a prosecutor told the jury during opening statements Tuesday at Rittenhouse's murder trial.

-But Rittenhouse's attorney told the jury that his client acted in self-defense after one of the men dove for his gun and others kicked him in the face and clubbed him in the head with a skateboard.

-“You as jurors will end up looking at it from the standpoint of a 17-year-old under the circumstances as they existed,” defense attorney Mark Richards said.
+But Rittenhouse's attorney said his client was kicked and hit with a skateboard that night and acted in self-defense, telling the jury it will “end up looking at it from the standpoint of a 17-year-old under the circumstances as they existed.”

-Rittenhouse, now 18, is charged with killing two men and wounding a third with an assault-style rifle during the summer of 2020.
+Rittenhouse, now 18, is charged with killing two men and wounding a third during the summer of 2020 with an assault-style rifle.
 He could get life in prison if convicted.

 Yet Binger repeatedly stressed that amid the hundreds of people in Kenosha and the anger and chaos in the streets, “the only person who killed anyone is the defendant, Kyle Rittenhouse.”